 The Mystery of Stonehenge

 Stonehenge is an ancient, awe-inspiring creation which never fails to impress.
 Operated by English Heritage the ancient site is surrounded by mystery.
 One of the most frequently asked questions is how did our ancestors manage to carry the mighty stones from so far away and then, using only the most primitive of tools, build this amazing structure?

-The attraction makes a great day out for families.
-Children can play by the most famous stones in the world.
+If you are visiting the attraction as a family then your children can play by the most famous stones in the world.
 What better way for kids to step into England’s story than exploring a World Heritage Site and its prehistoric monuments?
-The exhibition and visitor centre will entertain the most inquisitive of minds and there is plenty of outdoor space to work off extra energy, run and picnic.
+The exhibition and visitor centre will entertain the most inquisitive of minds and there is plenty of outdoor space to work off extra energy and enjoy a picnic lunch.